On the way out from Sean and Mynhardt's hostel at St Julian, we were shown their private chapel,

 small parishes towards the wind-generator lined hills.

-An interesting feature was field boundaries marked with large, flat standing stones,
+An interesting feature we came across were field boundaries marked with large, flat standing stones,

-the gaps sometimes filled in with normal stome walls, and sometimes left empty.
+the gaps sometimes filled in with normal stone walls, and sometimes left empty.

 As we picnic-ed on the edge of a forest at the top of the hill, Ana, who had befriended us before, came past.